arunsatyarth/OneMiner/README.md

 # OneMiner
-As the name suggests, this is a 1 click miner for all GPU coins viz Ethereum, Zcash, Ubiq etc. It uses the tried and tested Mining softwares like Claymore, EWBF internally and keeps all the complications of using them hidden from the end user.
+As the name suggests, this is a 1 click miner for all GPU coins viz Ethereum, Zcash, Bitcoin Gold, Ubiq etc. It uses the tried and tested Mining softwares like Claymore, EWBF internally and keeps all the complications of using them hidden from the end user.
 It is especially built to handle situations when you have both AMD and Nvidia cards and have to use different softwares to mine on both cards.
 The primary goal of this software is user experience and making mining as easy as possible.

 The name might hold a subtle  reference to the 'One Ring" from 'Lord of the Rings' but it holds no delusions of grandeur about its supremacy :).

 Download from Github
 https://github.com/arunsatyarth/OneMiner/releases

+# Donations
+If you would like to support this project, your donations would be greatly appreciated

+### Bitcoin
+1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

+### Ethereum
+0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

+### Litecoin
+LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # Screenshot